-- CO1 Explain the influence of steady and variable stresses in machine component design. - CO2 Apply the concepts of design to shafts, keys and couplings. - CO3 Apply the concepts of design to temporary and permanent joints. - CO4 Apply the concepts of design to energy absorbing members, bearings and connecting rod. - CO5 Apply the concepts of design to bearings.
+- CO1 Explain the influence of steady and variable stresses in machine component design. - CO2 Apply the concepts of design to shafts, keys and couplings. - CO3 Apply the concepts of design to temporary and permanent joints. - CO4 Apply the concepts of design to energy absorbing members, connecting rod and crank shaft. - CO5 Apply the concepts of design to bearings.